altinthaqi/foodzz/README.md

 <h1 align="center">Movie Mood</h1>

 <p align="center">foodzz is a ReactJS Web Application built for restaurants</p>
-<p align="center">It serves as a web-app that showcases information about a particular restaurant.
-With plenty of features, you can Order Food with a sub-total price, View Recipes etc...
-Find the food you'd like to order, click on the ADD to add it to the Cart.
-Your cart holds the data (with Context API) of products you've added to your cart, together with the subtotal price of all items.
+<p align="center">Restaurant web application used for online food ordering.
+With plenty of features, you can Order Food implemented with Context API and useReducer, Fetch Recipes from a databse and store your orders in the backend, View Recipes etc...
+Find the food you'd like to order, click on the ADD to add it to the Cart, where you can later checkout on a fully validated form, to store that data in a database.
 You can also View Recipe for each food with Nested Routes v6.</p>

 ## Links